Scicom-AI-Enterprise-Organization/pyremote/README.md

 # pyremote

 Pythonic remote code execution using decorators.
 Run code on remote servers as if it were local.

+As long your local Python version matched with the remote, you are good to go!

 ## How to